Prof-Cloud/Multi-Cloud-Weather-App-/README.md

 # Multi-Cloud Weather Tracker

-In this project, a highly available, multi-cloud web application for tracking the weather.
-The app is designed with disaster recovery and resilience in mind, using:
+In this project, I built a resilient